schelertech/schelertech.github.io/_posts/2023-11-11-welcome-to-schelertech.md

 Welcome to the schelertech `_blog!` I will post things related to running a helpdesk for a medium sized corporation.
 Here is an example of a line of code for `silently installing` an application using tools like powershell and cmd which are very powerful tools.

-Stay tuned for tuned for more `_blog!` posts for helpdesk technicians.
+Stay tuned for more `_blog!` posts forevery helpdesk technician will love.

 Without further delay here is the first code snippet: